melezhik/swat/README2.md

     Then prove execute a generated code with a eval expression.

-The example with 'print "hello world"' is quite meanignless, there are of course more effective ways how you code use perl expressions in your swat stories.
+The example with 'print "hello world"' is quite meaningless, there are of course more effective ways how you code use perl expressions in your swat stories.

 One of the obvious thing is to call Test::More functions to adjust swat execution phase logic: ( dependency on Test::More module is already done and need not to be \`used' )